Skip to main content

 • Click the name of your cluster.
 A cluster details panel opens on the right.

 • Copy the OIDC Issuer URL from the Overview section.
-You will need this URL again when configuring access policies.
+You need this URL again when you configure access policies.

 • Click Create OIDC configuration.
 The configuration form opens.

-• Set the configuration name (choose a name that indicates it is for federating CKS tokens with AI Object Storage).
+• Set the configuration name (choose a name that indicates it’s for federating CKS tokens with AI Object Storage).

 • Enter the CKS cluster’s OIDC Issuer URL into both the Issuer URL and Client ID (Audience) fields.